MistyCommunity/Documentation/src/content/docs/apps/api-explorer.md

 ![Targeted update controls](../../../assets/images/targeted_update_controls.png)

-To peform a targeted update, check the box next to each component to attempt to update.
+To perform a targeted update, check the box next to each component to attempt to update.
 Click **Perform Targeted Updates** to start the update process.

 **Note:** Always try a full system update before trying a targeted update.
 You can make sure individual components are up-to-date by comparing the version numbers for each component to the most recent release notes on the [Misty Community](https://community.mistyrobotics.com/) site.
 The version numbers for individual components are returned by the **Get Device Information** button in the **Easy Commands** section at the top of the API Explorer.

 ## Connecting Wi-Fi
-While it’s usually easiest to use the [Misty Companion App](../companion-app) to connect Misty to your home WiFi network, sometimes there can be issues with this method.
+While it’s usually easiest to use the [Misty Companion App](../companion-app) to connect Misty to your home Wi-Fi network, sometimes there can be issues with this method.
 In that case, you can use the API Explorer and the USB-to-Ethernet adaptor that came with your robot to connect Misty instead.

 1. Connect the adapter from your network router to your computer.
 Do not connect the adapter to Misty yet.
 2. Use the command line to find the IP address of the adapter.